skylarjhdownes/Akagi-Bot/README.md

 WIP.

 Currently contains the following commands:
+'#' means it is currently being worked on and doesn't work

 !hey - Test command

 ping - Test command

-!start - Intializes a new wall and draws 13 tiles for 2 players

-!draw - Draws a tile for the active players
+#!draw - Draws a tile for the active players

-!discard - Needs name of tile to discard.
+#!discard - Needs name of tile to discard.
 Discards the specified tile from the hand of the active player.

-!hand - Needs a player number.
+#!hand - Needs a player number.
 Looks at the tiles in the hand of that player.

-!pile - Needs a player number.
+#!pile - Needs a player number.
 Looks at the tiles in the discard pile of that player.

-!toggle writing - Turns off or on the written form of the tiles.
+#!toggle writing - Turns off or on the written form of the tiles.

-!end - Ends the current game.
+#!end - Ends the current game.

 !tiles - Displays a picture of each tile.

-!dora - Displays all current dora indicators.
+#!dora - Displays all current dora indicators.

-!wind - Displays prevailing wind
+#!wind - Displays prevailing wind

-!turn - Displays who's turn it is.
+#!turn - Displays who's turn it is.

-!phase - Displays what phase it is.
+#!phase - Displays what phase it is.

 !forge - Takes one argument.
 Makes a channel with the argument as its name.
 People mentioned are able to see the channel.

-!parlorMaker - Takes one argument, and at least 3 mentions.
-Makes a channel for poster and each of the first three mentions, as well as a group channel that everyone mentioned can see.
+!mahjong - Takes one argument, and at least 3 mentions.
+Makes a channel for poster and each of the first three mentions, as well as a group channel that everyone mentioned can see, and starts a game of mahjong.

 !yell - Takes any number of arguments.
 Outputs those arguments to all forged channels.